mrworf/photoframe/README.md

 # Usage

 photoframe is managed using a browser on the same WiFi subnet.
 The URL is shown when no configuration is present, and shown for a few seconds on bootup for a photoframe that has a working configuration.
-Note that the URL goes to port `7777` by default.

 The default username/password for the web page is `photoframe` and `password`.
 This can be changed by editing the file called `http-auth.json` on the `boot` drive